Reverse-Universe/SAS/Shanghai_Basic_Medical_Insurance_Scheme/EN.md

 <br><br>
 Expenses Above Cap Line (Paid by) = Out-Of-Pocket Payment(for Cap) + Reimbursement (Paid by Local Additional Fund)

-These relationships are illustrated as follows:
+These relationships are illustrated as following:
 ![mindmap for expenses decomposition](MarkdownPicture/Total_Medical_Expenses.png)